Ludwiggle/JWlS/README.md

 Run `JWLS.sh` or copy it in the executables path e.g. ` cp JWLS.sh /usr/local/bin/JWLS` .

+### Possible issues and Troubleshooting

+Check the path of `Names.wl.txt` in `kernel.py` cause it might be wrong for your particular Python installation.
+Check also if `JWLS.sh` has the correct path to `wolframscript`

 ### Features

-Graphics is rendered by the Jupyter file viewer, not by notebook.
-`show` returns the clickable URL of the exported graphical output (unfortunately it works only by creating a dedicated folder called `JWLSout
+The custom `show` function returns the clickable URL of the exported graphical output.
+In this way, graphics is rendered by the Jupyter file viewer in a new browser tab, not within the notebook.
-`).
+Any epression or graphics that is not an `Image` is exported as a pdf (quickest export time and very accurate), otherwise it exports a png.

-The `Out[..]` expressions are returned on both the Jupyter notebook and the terminal where JWLS is started; though error messages, symbols `Information` and progress indicators are printed on terminal only.
+The `Out[..]` expressions are returned on both the Jupyter notebook and the terminal where JWLS is started; though error messages, `Information` and progress indicators are printed on terminal only.

 ### How it works